 When Parked at the Side of the Road.
 When you pull off the road and stop, be sure to turn on the four-way emergency flashers.
 This is important at night.
-Don't trust the taillights to give warning.
+Do not trust taillights to give warning.
 Drivers have crashed into the rear of a parked vehicle because they thought it was moving normally.